cardano-scaling/hydra/hydra-cluster/README.md

 can reference pre-existing contracts living at some well-known transaction or can post a new transaction to use those contracts.

+:warning: do not provide actual funds to this faucet address as the signing key is publicly available.
+Shall you want to run the smoke test with actual funds, you shall override these file to use a secret signing key safely stored.
+See how the C.I overrides these files in .github/workflows/smoke-test.yaml

 To run the smoke test against the official cardano testnet using a local `state-testnet` directory (to re-use the synchronized chain db):